 #6: Inform Employees What Information You Will Provide

 Let employees know what type of information the company will provide if asked to provide a reference.
 This can be included in a written policy and within authorization forms.
 Employers may also choose to re-communicate their policy to departing employees.

-#7: Comply with Blacklisting Laws
+#7: Comply with Other State Laws

 #8: Document Reference Checks

 When conducting a reference check or acting as a reference, it's a best practice to document the name and title of the person with whom you spoke, the date of the conversation, and what job-related information was given or received.